Mesothelioma Causes

 Researchers have described a few cases of patients who developed mesothelioma after receiving considerable doses of radiation to the chest or abdomen as part of treatment for another form of cancer.[9]

-The reason that radiation can contribute to mesothelioma is that it mutates DNA.
+Radiation can contribute to mesothelioma by mutating DNA.
 This is possible but still rare.

 The SV40 Virus